mk-fg/games/factorio/Configurable_Roboport_Range/README.md

 Allows to adjust roboport construction/logistics bot ranges via Mod Settings menu.
 Specifically - setting range multiplier value, specific static range values or copying one range to another.

-Applies to all buildings of "roboport" type, so should also modify roboports added by mods, if any.
+Applies to all buildings of "roboport" type by default, so should also modify roboports added by mods, if any.
 I don't play with any custom roboports though, so feel free to test and report if there are any issues.

 Adds following Mod Settings (Startup tab):